kavia-common/mine-sweeper-139346-139406/MineSweeperMonolithicApplication/src/components/Minesweeper/README.md

 Extensibility:
 - `utils/highScores.js` provides public interfaces for future backend integration.
 - Component structured to allow easy extraction of board logic into hooks or reducers for testing.

+Audio/Animation Notes:
+- Audio elements are in the component tree and are aria-hidden to avoid extra announcements.
+- Place audio files in `public/assets/audio/` with names: reveal.wav, flag.wav, win.wav, lose.wav.
+- Sounds can be muted/unmuted via the "Sound" toggle in the controls.
+- Animations use CSS keyframes: cell reveal and flag pop, and win/loss overlay fade and rise.